Initiatives

 Unique Qualifications

-• In depth understanding of membership as Chair of Membership Affairs Committee
+• In depth understanding of membership as former Chair of Membership Affairs Committee

 • Understand membership data, trends, and ideas to improve it